HTenkanen/AISA/sources/notebooks/spatial_network_analysis_src.rst

 Introduction
 ------------

 **Networks are everywhere**.
-Social networks, telecommunication networks, neural networks (in our brains), and transportation networks are all very familiar examples how the networks surround us and are very essential to our everyday life.
+Social networks, telecommunication networks, neural networks, and transportation networks are all familiar examples how the networks surround us and are very essential to our everyday life.
 No surprise then, that studying complex networks has grown to be a very important topic in various fields of science including biology, medical sciences, social science, engineering, geography and many others.